philipwalton/blog/_posts/2013-07-08-how-to-unit-test-private-functions-in-javascript.markdown

 Using a namespace like `__testonly__` not only makes the intent obvious, it also makes it possible to add an additional step to the build process to make sure no `__testonly__` code appears in the final release.

 Another strategy is to split your test suite into two phases.
-The first phase tests the private methods.
-The second phase strips the code and then tests the public methods.
+The first phase tests the private functions.
+The second phase strips the code and then tests the public functions.
 Here's an example of that:

 {% highlightjs javascript %}
 grunt.registerTask("test", [